Teaching Magnetism with Bivectors: Electromagnetism and relativity

-It is enlightening to consider the geometric significance of $\bivec{\fourvec{F}}$ as a bivector in four dimensions.
+It is enlightening to consider the geometric significance of $\bivec{\fourvec{F}}$.
 As discussed further in Appendix~\ref{sec:ExtraDims}, in $d$ dimensions it is possible to represent any bivector as a sum of $d/2$ or fewer tiles (rounded down).
-In our context of four-dimensional spacetime, one natural geometric interpretation of $\bivec{\fourvec{F}}$ is to consider it as a sum of the usual spatial magnetic field tile (extended to a four-bivector with zero time components) plus an ``electric tile'' $\hat{\fourvec{t}} \wedge \fourvec{E}/c$, where $\hat{\fourvec{t}} = (1,0,0,0)$ and $\fourvec{E} = (0,E_x,E_y,E_z)$.
-(In keeping with our intuition for magnetic fields, one might imagine that as charges move through time they also drag the field with them, so electric fields in space show it ``rotating away'' from the timelike flow of charge.)
+As illustrated in Fig.~\ref{fig:TilesTimeSpace}, in four-dimensional spacetime, it is natural to consider $\bivec{\fourvec{F}}$ as a sum of the usual spatial magnetic field tile (extended to a four-bivector with vanishing time components) plus an ``electric tile'' $\hat{\fourvec{t}} \wedge \fourvec{E}/c$, where $\hat{\fourvec{t}} = (1,0,0,0)$ and $\fourvec{E} = (0,E_x,E_y,E_z)$.
+(The electric tile's orientation follows naturally from our essential intuition in Section~\ref{sec:LoopField} if we consider a stationary charge as a ``current'' in the time direction.)
+In special cases, the field can be represented by a single (tilted) tile: identifying these cases is the subject of Appendix~\ref{sec:FieldClassification} which discusses the algebraic classification of field configurations.